 IntRate Press the Enter key to bring up the CH1 parameter setting bar.
 The default setting is IntRate.
-Use the arrow keys to set the parameters or press numeric keys to enter parameters.
+Use the Enter key to set the parameters.
+Use the numeric keypad to enter parameters.
+Press the Enter key again to confirm the setting.
 The parameter range is from 0.01 to 10.00PCL.
-Press the Tab key to set the other parameters for the setting.
+Press the Arrow keys to set the other parameters for the setting.